Latest News

 PEGASUS

-Turkish Airlines has announced that they have cancelled all flights to Iran and Iraq until July 30, and all flights to Lebanon, Jordan and Lebanon until June 30.
+Turkish Airlines has announced that they have cancelled all flights to Iran and Iraq until July 30, and flights to Lebanon, Jordan and Lebanon until June 30.

 QATAR AIRWAYS